 The Mentor Parent Program exists to identify barriers to reunification, to provide role models for a clean and sober lifestyle, and to reach out to dependency court parents with a message of hope and recovery.
 Mentor Parents work directly with DAC attorneys to encourage early engagement in rehabilitative services and to provide guidance to parents as they navigate the child welfare system.

 Mentor Parents are employees of DAC.
 Consequently, a Mentor Parent’s relationship with DAC clients is protected under the attorney-client privilege.
 This is crucial to maintaining the confidential and special relationship the client has with the Mentor Parent.
 With their conversations being privileged communications, Mentor Parents can encourage clients to reveal information to their social workers or attorneys and support the clients’ efforts to engage or re-engage in treatment in a much more effective way.
-The Mentor Parent Program is funded through grants from the Department of Alcohol and Drug Services, Social Services Agency and the Department of Mental Health.
+The Mentor Parent Program is funded through a variety of county and federal grants.

-For more information about the Mentor Parent Program, contact Preeti Mishra, Mentor Parent Program Director at 408-280-6017 or Hilary Kushins, Drug Court and Training Programs Manager at 408-999-0311.
+For more information about the Mentor Parent Program, contact Dave Shuster, Mentor Parent Program Manager at 408-516-7470 or Hilary Kushins, Drug Court and Training Programs Manager at 408-999-0311.
 You may also send an email inquiry to firstname.lastname@example.org.

 If you would like to make a donation to the Mentor Parent Program, click here.